The various track diagrams at this Web site are color coded, with different colors representing the different types of signal systems.

 Time Spacing - a means of controlling movements of trains in the same direction without automatic block signals.
 Trains must be spaced at least 10 minutes apart, and trains making unexpected stops must provide protection against following trains.

 Manual Block System (MBS) - a means of controlling movements of trains in the same direction without automatic block signals.
 Sections of railroad would be divided into blocks, which extended between stations or manual interlocking towers attended by operators.
 Signals would be controlled by the operators.
 And a train would be permitted to pass a signal, only when the operators at both ends of the block agree that the block is unoccupied.
-This method is now extremely rare in North America, and is more commonly used in Europe, where passenger trains are more frequent and more stations are staffed.
+This method is now extremely rare in North America, where staffed stations are too far apart to allow only one train at a time in a block.
+MBS is more commonly used in Europe, where passenger trains are more frequent and more stations are staffed.

 Multiple Track - each track is equipped with signals for a designated direction, or "current of traffic".
 If necessary to operate trains against current of traffic, one of the methods for unsignaled trackage must be used.